Thursday, February 20, 2025

 Integrated HD

 Luckily, despite the fact that the website does not recommended an integrated GPU.
-Today’s integrated GPU have come a long long way and yes you can play the game with some integrated GPUs:
+Today’s integrated GPU have come a long long way and yes you can play the game with some integrated GPUs.
+Some examples:

 RX Vega 7, RX Vega 8, Intel Xe, Intel UHD